 Are free Firestick VPNs safe to use?

 The free Firestick VPNs we reccomend are safe to use, however many free VPNs on the market are much shadier.
-From not encrypting your data to actually using your device as part of a botnet there are plenty of unsafe practices among free VPN providers.
-If you're looking for a free VPN we recommend you stick to our list and for those of you concerned about your data and privacy you may want to consider upgrading to one of the providers on our best VPNs list.
+Some offer the bare minimum security features, while others have very poor privacy policies.
+If you’re looking for a free VPN we recommend you stick to our list and for those of you concerned about your data and privacy, you may want to consider upgrading to one of the providers on our best VPNs list.